algorythmiclabs/algorythmic-dev-configs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Issue
-about: Ask a question or create a report to help us improve GRF or the documentation
+about: Ask a question or create a report to help us improve code or the documentation
 labels: bug, untriaged
 ---